fhildeb/lukso-node-guide/docs/guides/monitoring/json-exporter.md

 Create a configuration file that will be used for the API call to fetch the current LYX price.

+**3.1 Create Config Directory and File**: Choose a separate folder and file name.

 ```sh
 sudo mkdir /etc/json_exporter/
 sudo vim /etc/json_exporter/json_exporter.yaml
 ```

+**3.2 Paste Configuration**: Add the CoinGecko API configuration structure.

 <Tabs groupId="currency">
   <TabItem value="euro" label="EUR" default>